The Gorilla (1939 film)

 The Gorilla is a 1939 American comedy horror film starring the Ritz Brothers, Anita Louise, Art Miles, Lionel Atwill, Bela Lugosi, and Patsy Kelly.
 It was based on the 1925 play of the same name by Ralph Spence.

 The film is in the public domain.

-In the film, investigators are hired to protect a wealthy man from a gorilla-themed killer.
-But they instead encounter an actual gorilla.
+In the film, investigators are hired to protect a wealthy man from a gorilla-themed killer, but they instead encounter an actual gorilla.

 Plot

-When wealthy businessman Walter Stevens (Lionel Atwill) receives a death threat from a mysterious killer known as "The Gorilla," he hires the bumbling Ritz Brothers, a team of inept private detectives, to protect him.
+When wealthy businessman Walter Stevens (Lionel Atwill) receives a death threat from a mysterious killer known as "the Gorilla", he hires the bumbling Ritz Brothers, a team of inept private detectives, to protect him.
 As a violent storm rolls in and power outages darken his mansion, a real escaped gorilla begins to terrorize the household.
 Amid the chaos, suspicious characters emerge — including the creepy butler Peters (Bela Lugosi) and a nervous maid (Patsy Kelly) — leaving everyone to wonder whether the threat is a human murderer or something far more beastly.
-The film combines elements of mystery, horror, and slapstick comedy as the detectives scramble to solve the case before it's too late.
+The film combines elements of mystery, horror, and slapstick comedy as the detectives scramble to solve the case before it is too late.